 Roundy’s Honey BBQ or Buffalo Wings are $4.26 a pound ($7.99 for 32 ounces) they’re even more expensive than the name brand Perdue – at a dollar more a package for a heavier weight than the Perdue (and because they’re a store brand) a busy shopper might grab them thinking they are a better value, but they’re obviously not!

 Last of all, the cooked wings – $5.99 a pound!
 For that price, frankly, I’ve bought beef tenderloin or salmon – and I’ve bought lobster for less!

 So bottom line – what’s the best value?
 For me, it’s the $1.99 a pound fresh wings – I know there is a bit of “extra” weight in the wing because of the tip and I have to come up with my own marinade, and there’s a bit of prep, but to me they are the best quality, and I’d rather make my own marinade.
 The wing tips are a bonus because I can add them to my stocks or broths.

 My next choice would probably be the plain frozen wing, especially if I were harried for time – again because I like my own marinades.
 If you’re serving a lot of people the smaller wing size might be a bit more economical.

 What’s interesting to me about these calculations are that a quick glance down the ad really doesn’t give one an idea of the variances in the prices.

-For those not used to calculating prices: How to figure pricing per pound if your package weight is in ounces.
+How to figure pricing per pound if your package weight is in ounces.

 1st of all, keep in mind that there are 16 ounces to a pound.
 You’ll take the price of the package and divide it by the number of ounces.
 This gives you the price per ounce: